royalapplications/docs/src/r2022/royalserver/advanced/backup.md

 Configuration settings are primarily stored in `%ProgramData%\RoyalServer\appsettings.json`.

-If the `appsettings.json` file is not present on start-up, it will automatically be generated.
+If the `appsettings.json` file is not present on start-up, it will automatically be generated containing default values.

 > [!NOTE]
 > Your settings from a previous Royal Server V3 installation will be imported.
 If no previous Royal Server V3 installation can be detected, default values will apply.